iconoir-icons/iconoir/README.md

 ```html
 <span class="iconoir-hand-brake"></span>
 ```
-The name of the icon must always be inserted as the class.
-You can find it [here](https://iconoir.com).
+The class must always be "iconoir-" and then the name of the icon.
+You can find the names of the icons [here](https://iconoir.com).

 ## React